 Great Spots to View the Golden Gate Bridge

 Crissy Field, a former military airfield located south of the Golden Gate Bridge in the Presidio, was restored in 2001 and offers wide, fully-accessible walking and cycling trails between the Marina Green and Fort Point.
-Offering stunning views of the bridge, Crissy Field offers picnic areas and a small beachfront popular among families.
-Along Crissy Field, visitors can stop for lunch at the Warming Hut near Fort Point, the Beach Hut Cafe near the Marina Green, or check out the House of Air, a trampoline center in one of the repurposed buildings.
-Distance from Golden Gate Bridge: 2.4 miles from the Marina Green
+Offering stunning views of the bridge, Crissy Field offers picnic areas and a small beachfront popular with families.
+Along Crissy Field, visitors can stop for lunch at the Warming Hut near Fort Point, the Beach Hut Cafe near Marina Green, or check out the House of Air, a trampoline center in one of the repurposed buildings.
+Distance from Golden Gate Bridge: 2.4 miles.

 For an up-close view of the bridge, visit Fort Point, a Civil War-era brick fort accessible via the Marine Drive lot at Crissy Field.
-Although Fort Point never had any military action, the Golden Gate Bridge's chief engineer, Joseph Strauss, redesigned the bridge to preserve the fortress as a "fine example of the mason’s art."
-Distance from Golden Gate Bridge: 1.2 miles
+Although Fort Point never saw any military action, the Golden Gate Bridge's chief engineer, Joseph Strauss, redesigned the bridge to preserve the fortress as a "fine example of the mason’s art."
+Distance from Golden Gate Bridge: 1.2 miles.

 Stretching a half mile below the rugged cliffs along the Presidio’s western shoreline, Baker Beach offers spectacular views of the Golden Gate Bridge.
-Accessible by public transportation (Muni 29-line), the beach offers a picnic area with tables and grills, lots of parking and restroom facilities.
+Accessible by public transportation, the beach offers a picnic area with tables and grills, lots of parking and restroom facilities.
 Note: the northernmost end of Baker Beach is frequented by clothing-optional sunbathers.
-Distance from Golden Gate Bridge: 1.2 miles
+Distance from Golden Gate Bridge: 1.2 miles.

 Glimpses of the Golden Gate Bridge